-Call today and speak to Dominic Graham, specialist medical negligence solicitor.
+Call today and speak to our specialist birth injury solicitors.
 Find out if you can claim compensation.

 CALL 0800 083 5500

-There are a variety of instances where negligent care provision by medical staff responsible for looking after you during the birthing process can result in injuries.
+There are a variety of instances where negligent care provided by medical staff responsible for looking after you during the birthing process can result in injuries.
 Where this is the case you may be entitled to compensation for your pain and suffering.
-Negligent care can occur in the lead up to, during or immediately after giving birth, so there are potentially several circumstances of negligence that can provide grounds for a medical negligence claim
+Negligent care can occur in the lead up to, during or immediately after giving birth, so there are potentially several circumstances of negligence that can provide grounds for a medical negligence claim.

-Blackwater Law successfully represent clients across the country in making medical negligence claims relating to birthing injuries to mothers and children.
+Blackwater Law successfully represents clients across the country in making medical negligence claims relating to birthing injuries to mothers and children.
 Our team of expert solicitors is independently recognised for their expertise in medical negligence by a directory of the country’s leading law firms.

 So when you contact Blackwater Law for advice, you know that you will receive some of the best advice, guidance and representation available.